Bandhana: Legacy

 In Bandhana, Vishnuvardhan played the role of a shy doctor who fails to express his love to a girl and ends up as a tragic hero by developing a fatal heart condition.
 The role of Dr. Harish brought him critical appreciation.
 The success of Bandhana was a turning point in Vishnu's career.
-He began acting in more family-oriented movies like Krishna Nee Begane Baro, Karunamayi, Sowbhagya Lakshmi, Suprabhatha and carved another niche among family audience.
+He began acting in family-oriented movies like Krishna Nee Begane Baro, Karunamayi, Sowbhagya Lakshmi, Suprabhatha and carved another niche among family audience.
 The film also made Dr. Vishnuvardhan - Suhasini duo a much celebrated pair onscreen.
 Following the immense success of Bandhana they acted together in several films like Suprabhatha, Muthina Haara and Himapaata.
 The song Noorondu Nenapu from this film is now considered an evergreen song and later inspired the title of a 2017 film.